Audio Engineering Requirements

-- Describe your technical and audio skills and experience.
+- Describe your audio production skills and experience.

-- Describe your computer skills and experience.
-What are your musical likes and dislikes?
+- What are your musical likes and dislikes?

 - What are your career goals?